How to report a work injury

 If a worker is injured

-The main E1 form includes:
+The E1 form includes:

 • Limited required fields.